 “Look, Ava,” she says impatiently, “we’re not just servers here.
 We’re actors.
 We have to look the part.
-We support a wholesome family image, just like they did in the fifties.
-And he fits that image.”
+We support a wholesome family image, and he fits that image.”
 She points to Louis, who continues to smirk.
 “Like it or not, that’s how we do the hiring at this place.
 Hank himself instructed me on that point.
 How do you think you and Matt got hired?”

 My jaw drops slightly as I stare at her, standing there so calmly and explaining this away like it’s nothing.
 I cannot believe this.
 I did not get hired because of how attractive I am - I got hired because I’m a bloody good waitress, and believe it or not, I do know how to make a customer happy.

 “This is complete shit,” I mutter.

 “What’s complete shit?” our other co-worker, Jenny, asks as she comes back out of the kitchen.